carbon-design-system/carbon-preprocess-svelte/README.md

 ### `pictograms`

-`pictograms` is Svelte markup preprocessor that inlines [Carbon SVG pictograms](https://www.carbondesignsystem.com/guidelines/pictograms/library/).
+`pictograms` is a Svelte markup preprocessor that inlines [Carbon SVG pictograms](https://www.carbondesignsystem.com/guidelines/pictograms/library/).

 The only required attribute is `name`, which represents the module name of the pictogram.
 Refer to [carbon-pictograms-svelte/PICTOGRAM_INDEX.md](https://github.com/IBM/carbon-pictograms-svelte/blob/master/PICTOGRAM_INDEX.md) for a list of supported pictograms.